-Ratio calculations are used to determine if the applicants' repayment income can reasonably be expected to meet the anticipated monthly housing expense and total monthly obligations involved in homeownership.
-The Agency has established standards for principal, interest, taxes, and insurance (PITI) and total debt (TD) ratios; however in some instances, there is flexibility to apply these standards when valid compensating factors are present.
+Ratio calculations are used to determine if the applicant's' repayment income can reasonably be expected to meet the anticipated monthly housing expense and total monthly obligations involved in homeownership.
+The Agency has established standards for principal, interest, taxes, and insurance (PITI) and total debt (TD) ratios; however, there is flexibility to apply these standards when valid compensating factors are present.